Solus-users/solus-guides/en/solus-install.md

 # Known issues

 1. If you choose non-English keyboard layout your password will be in your language.
-If you live in countries with CA, you should select screen keyboard in LightDM, press button "Win" and  the layout will be switched to English
+If you live in countries with CA, you should select screen keyboard in LightDM, press the button "Win" and  the layout will be switched to English

 **Other languages**: